Publication Date: Wednesday Aug 20, 1997

 PLACE TO BUY WINE

-Local wine connoisseurs seem to agree that whether it's a bottle of 1990 Silver Oak Cabernet Sauvignon or the perfect chardonnay, the place to go is Beltramo's Wines and Liquors, which got 109 votes.
-Beltramo's, founded in 1882, has 4,000 different selections of wine, a tasting room and in-house wine consultants.
-Finishing second was Trader Joe's with 53 votes, while third place went to Cost Plus, with 23 votes.
+Local wine connoisseurs seem to agree that the best place to go for vintages from France to Australia to, yes, Lebanon, is Beltramo's Wines and Liquors, taking the lead again this year with 86 votes.
+Beltramo's, a family-owned and -operated business founded in 1882, has 4,000 different selections of wine, a tasting room and in-house wine consultants.
+The upscale wine shop features a large selection of hard-to-find labels from small California wineries and the largest selection of Italian wines in the area.
+Finishing second was Trader Joe's with 32 votes.
+Third place went to Vin Vino Wine.

 Beltramo's Wines and Liquors, 1540 El Camino Real, Menlo Park, 325-2806